thelia/thelia.github.io/en/documentation/api/authentication.md

     For security reasons, you should always use the API over an SSL layer (https)
 </div>

+## Account creation

+You need to create an API account before using it.
+For this go to the administration panel, configuration -> API Configuration.
+Once on this page, create an account, fill the label field and choose an administration profile.
+By default, only the superadministrator profile is available.

+After the creation, download the secure key, store it in a safe place and copy your API Key too.

+## Authentication

 In order to use Thelia API in another application, you have to authenticate.

 The authentication is done using a token.
 This token is generated when the API access is created in the admin.